 Artist Carlos Casas returns to Tate Modern to present the UK premiere of his award-winning feature Cemetery.
 This deeply sensory film follows an elephant, a mahout and the poachers in their pursuit as they move toward the mythical place known as the elephant graveyard.
 As the journey transitions from the jungle through stages of death, images begin to fall away, opening onto a rich sonic landscape.

-Ten years in the making, Cemetery weaves together field recordings from around the globe, recorded and mixed by wildlife sound expert Chris Watson.
+Ten years in the making, Cemetery weaves together field recordings from around the globe, recorded and mixed by wildlife sound expert Chris Watson with the collaboration of professor Tony Myatt (spatialisation and Ambisonics).
 Finding a striking juncture between nature documentary, experimental film, road movie and soundscape, the film opens up questions about life cycles and memory, colonialism and extinction, conservation and the environment and interspecies relationships.

 Cemetery, [France, United Kingdom, Poland, Uzbekistan] 2019, DCP, colour, sound, 85 min, English and Sinhalese with English subtitles